tonybranfort/filter-objects/README.md

   matchIfPObjPropMissing: false,  // matches if `pObj` property doesn't exist
   matchIfTObjPropMissing: false,  // matches if `tObj` property doesn't exist
+  matchIfBothPropMissing: false,  // match on this property if BOTH tObj & pObj are missing

   //variablesAllowed DEPRECATED.
 Replaced with variablesInPObj, variablesInTObj
   variablesAllowed: false,  // replace var names with var values in `pObj` props